How to Prevent Email Injection in Your PHP Form to Mail Scripts

 If the script takes no effort to sanitize the $email variable before calling mail(), it is possible for a spammer to inject additional headers into the email messages by placing lines like the following into the $email variable.

 The PHP mail() function will dumbly insert those lines into the header of the email message, and pass it along to the mail transport agent, which in turns delivers the mail to everyone on that list.
-Your script has thus been hijacked to do the spammer's bidding.
+In this way, your script will have been hijacked to do the spammer's bidding.

 How to Avoid Email Injection and Mail Form Script Hijacking